 2 Corinthians 11: (4) For if, indeed, the [one] coming proclaims another Jesus, whom we have not proclaimed, or [if] you receive another spirit which you have not received, or another gospel which you never accepted, you might well endure [me].
 (5) For I judge [myself] to have come behind the highest apostles [in] nothing.
 (6) But even if [I am] unskilled in speech, yet not in knowledge.
 But in every way [I] have been clearly revealed to you in all things.

-The main purpose of this post is to highlight Marc’s orthodox interpretation of 2 Corinthians 11:4-6.
-Not only is “you might well endure [ME]” the only way the passage makes sense; the nonsensical and eisegetical interpretation of you might well endure (tolerate, accept, or follow) “these” or “him” clearly contradicts John 10:4-5.
+The main purpose of this post is to highlight the orthodox interpretation of 2 Corinthians 11:4-6.
+Not only is “you might well endure [ME]” the only way the passage makes sense, the nonsensical and eisegetical interpretation of “you might well endure” (tolerate, accept, or follow) these or him clearly contradicts John 10:4-5.

 “And when he puts forth his own sheep, he goes in front of them, and the sheep follow him because they know his voice.
 But they will not follow a stranger, never!
 But [they] will flee from him, because they do not know the voice of the strangers.”
 (John 10:4-5)